Stewardship Policy: Commitment to Building Resilient Companies

 7. Portfolio Engagement

-The Silver Lake portfolio represents a diverse group of companies, each in a unique stage of its ESG journey.
-Where feasible, the Firm’s goal as a partner is to assist portfolio companies in promoting robust governance and helping them to advance ESG performance in areas that are considered material.
-Where Silver Lake employees serve on the Board of Directors of a portfolio company, they will to the extent practicable seek to promote progress regarding material ESG factors.
+The Silver Lake portfolio represents a diverse group of companies, each in a unique stage of maturation.
+Where feasible, the Firm’s goal as a partner is to assist portfolio companies in promoting robust governance and helping them to advance sustainability and resilient business practices and performance in areas that are considered material.
+Where Silver Lake employees serve on the Board of Directors of a portfolio company, they will to the extent practicable and consistent with their fiduciary duties seek to promote progress regarding material sustainability factors and resilient business practices.

-In addition, for SLP and SLA Fund portfolio companies, the Silver Lake team has historically hosted sessions on ESG topics of shared interest so that portfolio company ESG program leaders can learn from each other and from outside advisors that bring additional expertise.
-The Firm also maintains an ongoing dialogue with individual companies on ESG topics and has shared research and observations with companies that are earlier in their ESG development.
-Silver Lake recognizes the role that other stakeholders, including other investors, may play in advancing ESG-related practices at a company.
-As such, the Firm will seek to collaborate with other investors and stakeholders on an ad-hoc basis.
+In addition, for SLP and SLA Fund portfolio companies, the Silver Lake team has historically hosted periodic sessions on topics of shared interest so that portfolio company personnel can learn from each other and from outside advisors that bring additional expertise.
+The Firm also maintains an ongoing dialog with individual companies on sustainability and resilient business practices and has shared research and observations with companies that are earlier in their maturation.

 8. Management and Accountability

-ESG is a shared responsibility across the Firm.
-The Firm has an ESG Committee, which is chaired by the Chief Compliance Officer and Head of Litigation and is comprised of senior members of the Firm across relevant functional areas.
-The Managing Partners are ultimately accountable for oversight of this policy with support from the ESG Committee and other leaders across the Firm.
-It is the responsibility of Silver Lake’s Head of ESG & Impact, who reports directly to the Managing Partners, to ensure that the policy is properly and reasonably applied and that ESG training occurs periodically, covering this policy and a range of key ESG-related topics and issues.
-This has historically included a new hire training for Analysts and Associates as they join the Firm as well as an annual ESG governance session designed for Board members and other investment professionals to stay current on key ESG topics.
-Additional ESG updates are shared with the ESG Committee and Silver Lake professionals on an ongoing basis.
+The Firm has a Resilience & Stewardship Committee (the “Committee”), which is chaired by the Chief Compliance Officer and Head of Litigation and is comprised of senior members of the Firm across relevant functional areas.
+The Managing Partners are ultimately accountable for oversight of this policy with support from the Committee and other leaders across the Firm.
+It is the responsibility of Silver Lake’s Head of Stewardship & Impact, who reports directly to the Managing Partners, to ensure that the policy is properly and reasonably applied and that training occurs periodically, covering this policy and a range of related topics and issues.
+This has historically included a new hire training for Analysts and Associates as they join the Firm as well as an annual governance session designed for Board members and other investment professionals to stay current on selected sustainability considerations and resilient business topics.
+Additional updates are shared with the Committee and Silver Lake professionals on an ongoing basis.

-Silver Lake professionals are responsible for following this policy and identification of ESG factors during due diligence and throughout the investment cycle for each company.
-Through the Firm’s Portfolio Company Review process, investment and operating professionals are to report on material ESG factors identified in the SLP and SLA portfolios during or subsequent to the investment process.
-The Head of ESG & Impact is responsible for oversight of the monitoring process.
-The Fundraising and Investor Relations team helps to coordinate the reporting of ESG-related information to investors and other relevant third-parties.
+Silver Lake professionals are responsible for following this policy and identification of material sustainability factors and resilient business practices considerations during due diligence and throughout the investment cycle for each portfolio company.
+Through the Firm’s Portfolio Company Review process, investment and operating professionals are to report on material sustainability factors and resilient business practices identified in the SLP and SLA portfolios during or subsequent to the investment process.
+The Head of Stewardship & Impact manages oversight of the monitoring process.
+The Fundraising and Investor Relations team helps to coordinate the reporting of relevant information to investors and other relevant third parties.
 The Legal team manages the Funds’ legal risks.

-This policy will be reviewed and revised as needed to reflect changes in Silver Lake’s business and the context in which the Firm operates.
+This policy will be reviewed and revised as needed to reflect changes in Silver Lake’s business, law and the context in which the Firm operates.

 9. Firm Alignment

-[1] Under the current sub-advisory agreement with Silver Lake Waterman (“SLW”), the SLW team will execute on its own ESG policy and procedures.
+[1] Under the current sub-advisory agreement with Silver Lake Waterman (“SLW”), the SLW team will execute on its own separate policies and procedures.

 [2] American Investment Council, Guidelines for Responsible Investment, published 2009, https://www.investmentcouncil.org/guidelines- for-responsible-investing/

-[4] ESG due diligence will vary based on, among other things: (i) the nature of Silver Lake’s investment, (ii) the transaction process and timeline, (iii) the level of access to information, specifically as it pertains to ESG factors, and (iv) the target investment’s sector or business model.
+[4] Due diligence will vary based on, among other things: (i) the nature of Silver Lake’s investment, (ii) the transaction process and timeline, (iii) the level of access to information, specifically as it pertains to sustainability factors and responsible business practices, and (iv) the target investment’s sector or business model.

-[5] Silver Lake Waterman and LTC are expected to conduct more limited due diligence given the size of the strategies’ investments and focus on investments in earlier-stage private companies and/or funds.
+[5] Silver Lake LTC is expected to conduct more limited due diligence given the size of the strategies’ investments and focus on investments in earlier-stage private companies and/or funds.

 [6] Assumes access to requisite information.